Somebody should tell us at the start of our lives that we are dying then we might live to our limits.

 - Working in imaginative ways.

 Childhood is a very innocent period of our lives where we are often more in-tune with ourselves and with our purpose for living.
-And it’s this innocence that we want to tap into to help provide a little more perspective about our life’s purpose.
+And it’s this innocence that we want to tap into to help provide a little more perspective on our life’s purpose.
 Ask yourself:

 What childhood dreams did I have?